google/skia-buildbot/perf/CHECKLIST.md

 PROJECT_ID=skia-public
 TOPIC=perf-ingestion-flutter-flutter2

-perf-tool config create-pubsub-topics --config_filename=./configs/flutter.json gsutil notification create -f json -e OBJECT_FINALIZE -t projects/${PROJECT_ID}/topics/${TOPIC} -p flutter-flutter gs://flutter-skia-perf-prod
+gsutil notification create -f json -e OBJECT_FINALIZE -t projects/${PROJECT_ID}/topics/${TOPIC} -p flutter-flutter gs://flutter-skia-perf-prod
 ```

+Note that for buckets not owned by the Skia Infra team this command needs to be
+run by someone with admin rights on the bucket and also the ability to create
+the link to the pubsub receiver in the `skia-public` project.
+For non-Skia Infra
+buckets I've found the easiest thing to do is give the requester privileges to
+the `skia-public` project (for an hour) and have them run the above command.

-8. Start new "perfserver ingest" instances for the given data with new service
+## 8. Start new "perfserver ingest" instances for the given data with new service
    account.

-Also make sure this has only 1 replica, so that two instances aren't both trying
-to add the full repo history to the database at the same time.

-9. [Optional] Use perf-tool to forcibly trigger reingestion of existing files.
+## 9. [Optional] Use perf-tool to forcibly trigger re-ingestion of existing files.

 ```
 perf-tool ingest force-reingest --config_filename=./configs/flutter-flutter2.json
 ```

-10. Once data has been ingested stand up the "perfserver frontend" instance.
+## 10. Once data has been ingested stand up the "perfserver frontend" instance.
+## 11. Push skfe.

+Once the new instance of the frontend is running push a new version of SKFE so
+we route traffic to the new instance:

+      cd skfe
+      make release

-11. Add probers for the frontend.
+## 12. Add probers for the frontend.